lawrennd/old_talks/_posts/2011-3-01-a-unifying-probabilistic-perspective-on-spectral-approaches-to-dimensionality-reduction.md

 ---
-:bibtex_key: Lawrence:edinburgh11
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: A Unifying Probabilistic Perspective on Spectral Approaches to Dimensionality Reduction
+title: A Unifying Probabilistic Perspective on Spectral Approaches to Dimensionality Reduction
-:abstract: Spectral approaches to dimensionality reduction typically reduce the dimensionality of a data set through taking the eigenvectors of a Laplacian or a similarity matrix.
+abstract: Spectral approaches to dimensionality reduction typically reduce the dimensionality of a data set through taking the eigenvectors of a Laplacian or a similarity matrix.
   Classical multidimensional scaling also makes use of the eigenvectors of a similarity matrix.
 In this talk we introduce a maximum entropy approach to designing this similarity